-- Requires delivery of, or the settlement of which depends on the value of, a foreign currency that is a currency in which positions are also traded through regulated futures contracts - ▶ Is traded on the interbank market - Is entered into at an arm's-length price determined by reference to the price in the interbank market
+- Requires delivery of, or whose settlement depends on the value of, a foreign currency that is a currency in which positions are also traded through regulated futures contracts - 2.
+Is traded on the interbank market - 3.
+Is entered at an arm's-length price determined by reference to the price in the interbank market